A model of thermophoresis of colloidal proteins in water using non-Fickian diffusion currents: Discussion

 Our model offers a wide range of features which could be put to experimental and further theoretical tests.
 We observe: \begin{enumerate} \item The coupling between the solvation and diffusion through the correction to dynamic viscosity, as seen by the colloidal particle, is a crucial ingredient in our model.
-Interestingly, the parameter $c$ has a negative sign for BLGA and Poly-L-Lysine, but not for Lysozyme.
-The positive $c$ for Lysizyme may indicate the occurrence of slips in the solvation layer, whereas the negative sign of the $c$ for BLGA and Poly-L-Lysine could point to a reduction of mobility due to stronger bonding.
+The positive $c$ value across all test cases indicates the presence of slips in the solvation layer, which is likely due to changes in hydrogen bonding.

 \item The hydrodynamic effects bringing in the other routes of temperature dependence of the diffusivity via its concentration dependence can flip the sign of the $S_T$ depending upon $\beta>1$ or $\beta <1$.
-In our test cases, with colloidal proteins $\beta \simeq 1.3-1.38$.
+In our test cases, with colloidal proteins $\beta \simeq 1.179-1.265$.
 Apart from changing the sign of $S_T$, the $|1-\beta|$ sets the scale for the Soret coefficient.
 Theoretical results on the distance $r$ dependence of diffusivity at an interface, based on hydrodynamic considerations, apply to simple geometries where setting the boundary conditions is possible \cite{faxen1924widerstand,brenner1961slow,cox1967slow}.
-Considering $C \sim r^{-3}$, in the present case, roughly considering the $\beta \sim 4/3$ indicates an $(r/r_0)^{-4}$ dependence of the increase in viscosity on the average distance of the interface from the surface of a particle.
+Considering $C \sim r^{-3}$, in the present case, roughly considering the $\beta \sim 5/4$ indicates an $(r/r_0)^{-3.75}$ dependence of the increase in viscosity on the average distance of the interface from the surface of a particle.
 Here, $r_0$ is the corresponding length scale to $C_0$.

-\item It is observed that the effect of the solvation force in our model is relatively innocuous as compared to the diffusion terms.
+\item It is observed that the solvation current and the non-Fickian current are the dominant contributors to the density instability in the presence of the temperature gradient for the test cases considered.
 Within the scope of our model, where the solvation force is proportional to $T(dT/dx)$, based on the equation of state considered, it produces a vertical translation to the Soret coefficient curve.
-Therefore, to model solvation forces in more complex scenarios, one may look for newer forms of the local equation of state.
-For this purpose, our model sets a benchmark.
+It needs to be seen whether the same local equation-of-state structure can work for other, more complex cases.